SharePoint/sp-dev-docs/docs/general-development/sharepoint-workflow-fundamentals.md

 The messaging framework is very flexible and supports virtually any messaging pattern that you need.
-Note that on a SharePoint 2013 farm, Windows Workflow Foundation and WCF are hosted in Workflow Manager Client 1.0.
+Note that on a SharePoint farm, Windows Workflow Foundation and WCF are hosted in Workflow Manager Client 1.0.

-Workflow Manager Client 1.0, SharePoint 2013, and SharePoint Designer 2013 each provide significant parts of the new infrastructure:
+Workflow Manager Client 1.0, SharePoint, and SharePoint Designer 2013 each provide significant parts of the new infrastructure: